Barton Priory

-Barton Priory (or Burton Oratory) was a priory on the Isle of Wight, England.
+Barton Priory (or Burton Oratory) was a priory on the Isle of Wight, England on the site of Barton Manor.

 Early history

 The Convent, or Oratory of Burton, or Barton, having been dissolved long before the general suppression of monastic foundations, escaped the notice of William Dugdale, John Speed, Thomas Tanner, and other writers on religious houses, so that its existence had nearly sunk into oblivion.
 Sir John Oglander mentions it in his manuscript Memoirs, but his information appears to have been merely traditional.

 Its history is however preserved in the register of John of Pontoise, Bishop of Winchester, wherein the statutes of the house are confirmed by an instrument, in which the bishop affirms he had seen the charters of John de Insula, Rector of Shalfleet, and of Thomas de Winton, Rector of Godshill, founders of the Oratory of the Holy Trinity of Burton, for the ordering and governing the said Oratory made, and in full force, under the seals of the founders, as follows:

 I. That there shall be six chaplains and one clerk to officiate both for the living and dead, under the rules of St. Augustin.

 II.
 That one of these shall be presented to the Bishop of Winchester, to be the archpriest; to whom the rest stiall take an oath of obedience.

 III.
 That the archpriest shall be chosen by the chaplains there residing, who shall present him to the bishop within twenty days after any vacancy shall happen.

 IV.
 They shall be fubjea to the immediate authority of the bishop.

 V. When any chaplain shall die, his goods shall remain to the Oratory.

 VI.
 They shall have only one mess, with a pittance, at a meal, excepting on the greater festivals, when they may have three messes.

 VII.
 They shall be diligent in reading and praying.

 VIII.
 They shall not go beyond the bounds of the Oratory, without license from the archpriest.

 IX.
 Their habit shall be of one colour, either black or blue; they shall be clothed fallio Hiberniemfi, de nigra bor.ftn cum pileo.

 X. The archpriest shall sit at the head of the table, next to him those who have celebrated magiaan miffam; then the priest of St Mary; next the priest of the Holy Trinity; and then the priest who says mass for the dead.